vitali-ausianik/tasks-runner/README.md

 [See examples](examples/worker.js)

 ### .close()
+Returns Promise or undefined (in case if connection is not exists).
 Force closing connection to mongo.
 Usually you don't need to do it manually, but probably you will need it for some tests.